wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 5.1 =
+New option and many user interface improvements

 = 5.0 =
 Added action: Take the first image in a post as featured image